rasnes/tiingo-duckdb-framework/append-last-trading-day/README.md

 ## TODO

-- Add tests to all relevant functions and methods
-  - There should be good test coverage, since I don't want things breaking in prod often.
-  - fetch.GetLastTradingDay should handle response edge cases.
-Maybe an exponential backoff or sleep if unfamiliar response occurs?
+- Get things running in Motherduck.
+  - Consider registering twice on motherduck, to have a staging environment in addition to prod.
+  - Or, maybe not, since I have the 30-day trial ATM.
 - Create Taskfile
 - Add docstrings to all functions and methods
   - Remove redundant explanatory strings by GhatGPT
-- Get things running in Motherduck.
-  - Consider registering twice on motherduck, to have a staging environment in addition to prod.
-  - Or, maybe not, since I have the 30-day trial ATM.
 - Github
   - Turn on `main` branch protection
   - Configure CI/CD via the Taskfile with Actions, for linting and tests